Policies

 Peer Review Process

-• MAJOR REVISION (with additional review round of the revised draft),
+MAJOR REVISION (requiring an additional round of review of the revised manuscript),

-Copyediting process will begin upon manuscript acceptance and only after the author(s) submitted the signed informed consent for publication, which will be provided along with the acceptance notification email from the editor.
+The copyediting process will begin upon formal acceptance of the manuscript and only after the author(s) have submitted a signed publication consent form, which will be provided along with the acceptance notification from the editor.

 Publication Frequency